brean/docker-ros/README.md

 # Dev Container and ROS 2
 This repository should teach you how to work with docker and ros in a modern development setup using Visual Studio Code and dev container.
-It also provides a source of example files and projects that you can use to build more complex robot systems.
+It also provides a source of example files and links to examples and projects that you can use to build more complex robot systems.

 This tutorial is directed towards ROS 2 (mostly python) developers who want to accelerate their development process, ROS 2 basics are assumed.